Schools in Miami, Florida, with EMT Courses

 Prior to entering into one of the programs below, students generally have to complete the program that came before it.
 Students entering into the EMT certificate program must have training as a first responder.

 In only one semester, students can complete the 12 credits of the emergency medical technician certificate program.
 In addition to learning how to assess patients and providing care prior to hospital arrival, students are educated on how to perform patient care in clinics and emergency rooms.
 The program has evening hours available on Tuesday and Thursday or Monday and Wednesday.

 A nearby clinical facility is available to students for the clinical portion of this paramedic certificate program.
 By the end of the program, students are expected to have completed 42 college credits.
 As part of the studies in this program, students are educated on lifesaving and emergency treatments as well as the transportation of injured and ill patients.

 The associate's degree program in emergency medical services requires students to take 73 credits.
 Before entering into the program, it is recommended that students meet with someone from the Department of Emergency Medical Services at this school.
 Professional training and operations in emergency medical services are covered in this program's curriculum under the supervision of trained faculty members.

 City College - Miami

 First responder, paramedic, laboratory and emergency medical technician training, as well as a paramedic-level externship, make up the core of this program.
-Specialized courses cover physiology and anatomy, patient assessment, bleeding control, IV administration and injury treatment.
-It takes roughly 24 months to complete the program, which includes a paramedic externship.
+Specialized courses cover physiology and anatomy, patient assessment, IV administration and injury treatment.
+It takes roughly 27 months to complete the program, which includes a paramedic externship.

 All of the EMT programs at Broward College require students to have a GED or a high school diploma.

-In only 11 semester hours, students can earn this diploma in emergency medical technician.
+In only 12 semester hours, students can earn this diploma in emergency medical technician.
 The first class is an introductory EMT course, followed by a basic emergency medical technician course with a skills laboratory.
 There are also hospital and field clinical portions to this program's coursework.